Learning objectives

 This connects to the team paradoxes we discussed earlier: foster support ⭤ foster confrontation.
 Psychological safety is what makes it possible to hold this paradox — to support people as human beings while confronting them about their work.

-Diversity & inclusion in teams
+Diversity & inclusion

-Diversity as a team performance lever
+Diversity x team performance

 - Cognitive diversity directly enriches the team’s information pool and problem-solving capacity.
 When team members bring different mental models (recall Unit 1), the team can see problems from multiple angles — like the blind men who together can describe the whole elephant.